DanielJDufour/xdim/README.md

   }
 });

-const result = select(
+const result = select({
   point: {
     band: 2, // 3rd band (blue), where band index starts at zero
     row: 74, // 75th row from the top
     column: 63 // 64th column from the left
+  }
 });
 ```
 result is an object